RobertARandolph/AdmiralBumbleBee.com/_posts/2019-07-13-Kilohearts-Phase-Plant-Review.md

 Then again the whole idea falls apart when you realize:

 * You can't change the zoom level
 * The amount of resolution available for adjusting offset/start/length is insufficient for anything but the tamest samples.
+Try a 1 minute long sample and now the coarse value jumps around multiple "windows".
+This leaves you to using multiple full-screen drag passes with shift-drag to get to where you may want to go.

 For playing samples that you don't need to fuss with much, it's _ok_.
 If you are someone that likes a sample-based workflow inside your monster synth...
 Phase Plant might disappoint you.